abpframework/abp/docs/en/Getting-Started-AspNetCore-Application.md

-# Getting Started ABP With AspNet Core MVC Web Application
+# Getting Started With an ABP and AspNet Core MVC Web Application

 This tutorial explains how to start ABP from scratch with minimal dependencies.
 You generally want to start with the **[startup template](Getting-Started-AspNetCore-MVC-Template.md)**.

-## Create A New Project
+## Create a New Project

-1. Create a new AspNet Core Web Application from Visual Studio 2022 (17.0.0+):
+1. Create a new AspNet Core Web Application with Visual Studio 2022 (17.0.0+):

 ![](images/create-new-aspnet-core-application-v2.png)